 This site contains affiliate links.
 Please see Policies for more information.

-This Instant Pot Burrito Bowl is also excellent for the nights that I forgot to thaw my chicken, or soak my black beans.
-Only having one pot to clean is an added bonus.
+This Instant Pot Chicken Burrito Bowl is excellent for the nights that I forgot to thaw my chicken or soak my black beans.
+It’s such an easy recipe and can be customized to the whole family’s taste preference.

 Where’s the recipe?